Security Canada Central

 - Management.
 In these rules and regulations, “show management” shall mean the Canadian Security Association (“CANASA”), its Board of Directors, officers, employees, agents, successors, assigns, and any persons appointed, delegated, or hired by CANASA to manage any or all aspects of the Security Canada conferences or expositions.

 - Payment Terms.
 Full payment is due at time of booking.
 The trade show contract must be paid in full before any Exhibitor is permitted to install its display.
-If full payment is not made by the payment deadline date indicated on the front page hereof, the company will be deemed to have abandoned its exhibit booth space and will forfeit (i.e., lose) any deposit(s).
+If full payment is not received 60 days prior to the show date, the company will be deemed to have abandoned its exhibit booth space and will forfeit (i.e., lose) any money paid.

 - Occupancy.
 The actual occupancy of the exhibit booth space rented by the company is ‘of the essence’ in this trade show contract, and if the company does not occupy such space, the show management (defined below) is authorized to occupy such space or cause it to be occupied as the show management, at its sole discretion, deems best, without releasing the company from any liability hereunder.

 - Eligible Exhibits.
 Exhibits will be limited to those companies or other entities offering materials, products or services of specific interest to registrants.
 Show management reserves the right to determine the eligibility of any product for display.
 The Exhibitor agrees that its exhibit shall be admitted and shall remain from day to day solely on strict compliance with these rules and regulations.